How to present your entries:

 Some more rules:

-Previous season's entries will not be eligible for the current season.
+Images entered in previous seasons will not be eligible for the current season.

 Images entered to the monthly competitions should not be re-entered to subsequent monthly competitions unless they can fairly be viewed as “substantially altered”.
 Conversion from colour to mono, or vice versa, would be acceptable.
-Minor crops or alterations to contrast or tone (as advised by a judge for example) would not qualify as substantially altered.
+Minor crops or alterations to contrast or tone (as advised by a judge, for example) would not qualify as substantially altered.
 These can however be entered into the annual competitions.

 The Monthly winners for each category and each section will receive a Club certificate.
 At the Club's end of season AGM, the league winners will receive trophies.